Clustering with Tangles: Algorithmic Framework and Theoretical Guarantees: Related work

 {\bf Theoretical results on clustering}.
-Only few clustering algorithms and generative models admit consistency guarantees: spectral clustering is among them, and its behavior on stochastic block models is well understood, see \citet{abbe_community_2017} and references therein.
+Few clustering algorithms and generative models admit consistency guarantees: spectral clustering is among them, and its behavior on stochastic block models is well understood, see \citet{abbe_community_2017} and references therein.
 Linkage algorithms typically are not statistically consistent \citep{consistency_of_single_linkage} and thus do not necessarily discover the ground truth hierarchy, but some of them admit guarantees on approximations \citep{generalized_density_clustering, consistent_procedures_for_cluster_tree_estimation, approx_bounds_for_hierarchical_clustering, hierarchical_clustering_beyond_worst_case}.
-Guarantees for $k$-means are difficult because of local optima, but with careful initialization, some approximation guarantees can be given as well \citep{kmeans++}.
-Moreover, there exists a large bulk of theory literature on Gaussian mixture clustering.
-To only mention a part of it see \citet{gau_mix5, gau_mix1, gau_mix2, gau_mix3, gau_mix4} for learning algorithms, convergence rates and theoretical performance guarantees, see \cite{gau_mix6, gau_mix7} for theoretical and complexity bounds and \cite{gau_mix8} for optimality guarantees of kernel methods in high dimensions.
+Guarantees for $k$-means are complex because of local optima, but with careful initialization, some approximation guarantees exist \citep{kmeans++}.
+Moreover, a large bulk of theory literature exists on Gaussian mixture clustering.
+To only mention a part of it, see \citet{gau_mix5, gau_mix1, gau_mix2, gau_mix3, gau_mix4} for learning algorithms, convergence rates, and theoretical performance guarantees, see \cite{gau_mix6, gau_mix7} for theoretical, and complexity bounds.
+See \cite{gau_mix8} for optimality guarantees of kernel methods in high dimensions.